andersn0003/merb-plugins/SoftwareUpdate.txt

-ultralytics 8.1.11 expand OpenVINO INT8 ops for improved mAP (#7516)
+ultralytics 8.1.28 avoid * ops on bool Tensors for RT-DETR OpenVINO export (#8937)